emmaline01/mac-pan/README.md

 apcs final project !!!! :):):):):):)

-For the background sound- you have to do build path -> configure build path -> libraries tab -> remove the Java SE already there -> add Java SE 1.8
+For the background sound- you have to do build path -> configure build path -> libraries tab -> remove the JRE Systems Library already there and add JRE Systems Library 1.8